Edward Harley, 3rd Earl of Oxford and Earl Mortimer

 Edward Harley, 3rd Earl of Oxford and Earl Mortimer (c.
-1699 – 11 April 1755) was a British peer and Member of Parliament.
+1699 – 11 April 1755) was a British Tory politician and peer.
+In 1727 he established the political and social club which would become the Cocoa Tree Club.
 He was the nephew of Great Britain's Chief Minister between 1711 and 1714, Robert Harley.

 Early life

 Harley was the son and heir of Sarah Foley (the third daughter of Thomas Foley of Witley Court) and Edward Harley of Eywood, the Auditor of the Imprest and the next younger brother of Robert Harley, 1st Earl of Oxford and Earl Mortimer.
 Harley was educated at Westminster School and Christ Church, Oxford.